 The battery icon on the brush handle will flash green until fully charged.

 A rapid yellow flashing icon indicates that the battery is low and that you have fewer than 3 uses left.

 - 84 minutes of usage time or 21 days usage based on 2 cleans a day

-- A charging glass is stylish if a it bulky
+- A charging glass is included in the box

 - Takes up to 24 hours to charge fully

 - The battery status light flashes green until fully charged